FreddyCT/genome_analysis/README.md

 # genome_analysis
-Pipeline for re-analysis of some of the methods in Paper 1 Zhang et al. 2017<br>
+Pipeline for re-analysis of core methods in Paper 1 Zhang et al. 2017<br>

 ```
 Covers: